 Setup was quick and easy.
-Since the Portrait 2 doesn’t require firmware, the whole process took less than 30 minutes from the time I opened the box to successful completion of my first cut.
+The whole process took less than 30 minutes from the time I opened the box to successful completion of my first cut.

 Despite its small size, the Portrait 2 is a powerful cutting machine that includes features formerly available only on the Cameo 3.
 It has an increased clearance of 2mm (twice as much as the original Portrait), making it compatible with the Deep Cut Blade and thus able to cut thicker materials such as craft foam.

 So far, I’ve only found two negatives with the Portrait 2.
 The first is the way that media is loaded onto the mat.
-On the 12” x 12” Cameo mat, media is placed even with the grid markings in the upper left corner.
-Since the cutting width of the Portrait 2 is only 8” wide, letter size paper (8.5” x 11”) is loaded onto the smaller mat in such a way that the excess half-inch is evenly distributed on either side of the cutting area.
+On the 12 inch x 12 inch Cameo mat, media is placed even with the grid markings in the upper left corner.
+Since the cutting width of the Portrait 2 is only 8 inches wide, letter size paper (8.5 inches x 11 inches) is loaded onto the smaller mat in such a way that the excess half-inch is evenly distributed on either side of the cutting area.
 Markings on each side of the grid indicate where to align the paper.